eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::MultilingualVariableexpenseDescription;
 use EzmaxApi::Object::MultilingualVersionhistoryDetail;
 use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1Response;
-use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1ResponseAllOf;
 use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1ResponseMPayload;
 use EzmaxApi::Object::NotificationsubsectionResponse;
 use EzmaxApi::Object::NotificationtestGetElementsV1Response;
-use EzmaxApi::Object::NotificationtestGetElementsV1ResponseAllOf;
 use EzmaxApi::Object::NotificationtestGetElementsV1ResponseMPayload;
 use EzmaxApi::Object::NotificationtestResponse;
 use EzmaxApi::Object::PaymenttermAutocompleteElementResponse;
 use EzmaxApi::Object::PaymenttermCreateObjectV1Request;
 use EzmaxApi::Object::PaymenttermCreateObjectV1Response;
-use EzmaxApi::Object::PaymenttermCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::PaymenttermCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::PaymenttermEditObjectV1Request;
 use EzmaxApi::Object::PaymenttermEditObjectV1Response;
 use EzmaxApi::Object::PaymenttermGetAutocompleteV2Response;
-use EzmaxApi::Object::PaymenttermGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::PaymenttermGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::PaymenttermGetListV1Response;
-use EzmaxApi::Object::PaymenttermGetListV1ResponseAllOf;
 use EzmaxApi::Object::PaymenttermGetListV1ResponseMPayload;
-use EzmaxApi::Object::PaymenttermGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::PaymenttermGetObjectV2Response;
-use EzmaxApi::Object::PaymenttermGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::PaymenttermGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::PaymenttermListElement;
 use EzmaxApi::Object::PaymenttermRequest;